UrielKAlistair/viratsim/README.md

 (II) launch

-The function of the launch files was already described in the running this package section.
+The function of the launch files was already described in the "running this package" section.
 The gazebo_world.launch opens up a gazebo world called grassy.world, which can be found in the worlds directory.
 It's called by virat.launch, so do not use this file individually yourself.

 (III) meshes